ferdium/ferdium-server/README.md

     ```sh
     docker pull getferdi/ferdi-server
     ```
-2. Create a new Docker container with your desired configuration
+2. Create a *new* Docker container with your desired configuration **Existing users please seee the warning above.**

     ```sh
 	    docker create \